Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 I like to think of this as "contravariance hell":

 - The type checker complains because `Callable` is contravariant.
-OK, fair enough.
+OK, fair enough, we're not going to argue with the theory.
-- We know that we will only ever use `CarrotPeeler` to peel `Carrot`, we don't use it to peel arbitrary vegetables.
+- At the same time, we know that we will only ever use `CarrotPeeler` to peel `Carrot`, we won't use it to peel arbitrary vegetables.

 We know that what we're doing is safe, so how can get the type checker to just leave us alone and stop complaining?